• Local LOCs

 Full details and a practice search are available on the Primary Eyecare Services website CUES page here

-Post-operative cataract assessment and reporting is also via the GMPEC service and Optomanager
+Post-operative cataract assessment and reporting is also via the Primary Eyecare service and Opera

 If you do not participate in the service or are out of the area, you must send the patient to one of the accredited optometrists with a copy of the referral letter.
-You can search for an accredited practice using the link below.
+A list of practices is available here:

 Learn More Find a Practice